Building a human-like observer using deep learning in an extended Wigner's friend experiment: Characterization metrics

 The distribution of the point cloud corresponds to the correlation sets (see Fig. \ref{point_cloud} in Appendix E for the point cloud), and its coverage can be represented by a series of polygons shown in Fig. \ref{Bell_polytope}.
-Since the \textit{uncorrelated} and \textit{correlated} probabilities at the beginning and end of the training session satisfy the no-signaling condition:
+Since the \textit{uncorrelated} and \textit{correlated} probabilities at the beginning and end of the training session satisfy the no-signaling condition\cite{bong2020}:

-all the other conditional probabilities between these points also satisfy this condition.
+all the conditional probabilities during the output session also satisfy this condition.
 This ensures that Alice cannot signal to Bob through her choice of \(x\) \cite{PhysRevA.71.022101}, thereby ensuring that all the polygons morph within the locus of the no-signaling polygon.
-At training epoch 0, since Bob is dominated by the "memories" from the pre-training process, the boundary of the MP appears as a square.
+At training epoch 0, since Bob is dominated by the "memories" from the pre-training process, the boundary of the \textit{Morphing Polygons} appears as a square.
 As the training progresses, Bob increasingly recognizes the distribution of \textit{correlated} measurements, leading to the shrinkage of the point cloud.
-Consequently, the MP becomes more similar to the actual measurement counterpart.
+Consequently, the \textit{Morphing Polygons} becomes more similar to the actual measurement counterpart.
 In summary, the AI explores the transformation of Bob's cognition from an \textit{uncorrelated} to a \textit{correlated} measurement set.
-To quantify the deformation of the MP during the training process, we define the roundness as
+To quantify the deformation of the \textit{Morphing Polygons} during the training process, we define the roundness as

-where $S_{polygons}$ denotes the area and $r$ the minimum enclosing circular radius of MP.
+where $S_{polygons}$ denotes the area and $r$ the minimum enclosing circular radius of \textit{Morphing Polygons}.
 Table \ref{Radius} presents the Roundness of the outline-fitting polygons at different epochs.

-If the experimentally observed MP match the prediction, it would strongly support an ontological interpretation of QP.
-It is also important to emphasize that the randomness in the parameter updating process during training will not pose a problem.
-The parameter model after each epoch can be recorded, enabling us to re-plot Fig.~\ref{Bell_polytope} using the parameters from a real experiment at each epoch.
+If the experimentally observed \textit{Morphing Polygons} align with the theoretical predictions, it would provide strong support for an ontological interpretation of quantum mechanics.
+This interpretation includes the absoluteness of events among nested observers and results that are independent of the observer's knowledge.
+It is worth emphasizing that the randomness in the parameter updating process during training can be mitigated by repeating the same experimental setup multiple times and averaging the outcomes.